 Please note that interviews are deferred until after the FRACP clinical exam results are available.
 Only candidates who have successfully completed their FRACP clinical examination and whose written applications merit short-listing will be interviewed

 Applicants seeking an advanced training position should review the following information:

-- complete and submit an application through the Queensland Health RMO Campaign including completing the Queensland Nephology Advanced Training Pathway section on the application.
+- complete and submit an application through the Queensland Health RMO Campaign including completing the Queensland Nephrology Advanced Training Pathway section on the application.

-The online application captures information to assess your eligibility and suitability for pathway selection and therefore must be complete.
+The online application captures information to assess your eligibility and suitability for program selection and therefore must be complete.